Transparent Data Encryption (TDE) – Encryptionizer vs. SQL Server

 NetLib® Encryptionizer® TDE offers some important advantages over MS SQL Server’s Transparent Data Encryption (TDE):

-- Provides Transparent Data Encryption and Column Encryption for all versions of SQL Server from 2000 and later, and for all editions SQL Server from Enterprise to Express (including LocalDB).
-SQL Server’s TDE is available only at the Enterprise edition of SQL Server 2008 and later.
+- Encryptionizer Provides Transparent Data Encryption, and optionally, Column Encryption for all versions of SQL Server from 2000 and later, and for all editions SQL Server from Enterprise to Express (including LocalDB).
+SQL Server’s TDE is available only in the Enterprise edition and only for SQL Server 2008 and later.

 - Easy setup and configuration using point-and-click interface.
 No programming required.